iamnasef/0xnasef.github.io/_posts/2020-09-25-VH_Matrix_Three.markdown

     (trinity) NOPASSWD: /bin/cp
 ```

-So I thought of generating a ssh key and replacing the existing one on trinity user. so we could access it with the password we generated
+So, I thought of generating a ssh key and replacing the existing one on trinity user. so, we could access it with the password we generated
 ```
 guest@matrix:~$ ssh-keygen
 Generating public/private rsa key pair.